OliveiraRyan/ryanoliveira.ca/README.md

   * 1 scroll *tick* from the top is when the Navbar should start fading in/out
 * Change Navbar ordering (right align && put name on top left) -- **DONE**
 * Turn the Navbar into a Hamburger Menu on mobile (or <600px horizontal res) -- **DONE**
-* Center name on node background && choose a name size that fits well across all screen sizes
+* Center name on node background && choose a name size that fits well across all screen sizes -- **DONE**
   * Make this consistent across all screen sizes
     * Inherently an issue with hardcoded values
 * Add titles (student, etc.) under name && make it look pretty